 Implement wellness action plans

-A wellness action plan is a way to spot mental health issues and identify the type of support employees need from their managers and leaders.
+A wellness action plan is a way to spot mental health issues during COVID, and identify the type of support employees need from their managers and leaders.
 It acts as a framework for staff to recognize the steps they need to manage their mental health.
 At the same time, it opens up avenues for managers and employees to work through experiences, address issues, and support the team’s overall wellbeing.

 A wellness action plan should have approaches to promote mental health.
 It should also have ways to identify poor mental health, stress triggers, impact on performance, support needed from leaders, action steps for both employee and manager, and a regular schedule to review the plan.

-Companies can also consider subscribing to wellness apps or services to better support their employees’ mental wellness.
+Australian companies can also consider subscribing to wellness apps or services to better support their employees’ mental wellness.
 Services that offer virtual counselling services can help employees cope and process their feelings and experiences, especially during the pandemic.